 Creepers are everywhere and I’m not talking about Minecraft.
 I’m talking about the obnoxious jerks who think that they can hit on, take pictures of, or just randomly touch and grab anything or anyone they find remotely attractive.

 Cosplayers are a cohesive group.
 We might not always get along, we may not like how so-and-so portrays our favorite characters, we may even hate how some people seem to oversex every character they portray, but there are certain times when cosplayers close ranks.
 Creepers are one of the few reasons arch enemies will stand side-by-side.
-Unfortunately there are several out there who get classified as creepers, simply because of their own ignorance, stupidity or naivety.
-To avoid being classified as a creeper there are some simple rules to follow, most of them are common sense and apply to more than just the cosplay world.
+Unfortunately, there are several out there who get classified as creepers simply because of their own ignorance, stupidity, or naiveté.
+To avoid being classified as a creeper, there are some simple rules to follow, most of them are common sense and apply to more than just the cosplay world.

 - ASK if there are children involved.
-Children that are dressed up are adorable, but just because they are in costume doesn’t mean you can take their picture.
+Children that are dressed up are adorable, but just because they are in costume, doesn’t mean you can take their picture.
 Look for their parent or guardian and ASK permission, especially if you will be posting the pictures anywhere online.
 Some parents don’t mind, some even encourage it.
-But I have also had some that have asked me not to post pics of their kid without the mask or hood, of they want me to show them the pic or the website, before they grant permission.
+But I have also had some that have asked me not to post pics of their kid without the mask or hood, or they want me to show them the pic or the website before they grant permission.
 It is their children, respect their wishes.

 What other ideas do you have to avoid accidentally earning the Creeper title?